Confining potential in holographic bottom-up QCD from WKB: Bottom-up approach to D3/D7 model

 \section{Bottom-up approach to D3/D7 model}

-Let us apply these WKB ideas to the D3/D7 model in a top-down approach~\cite{Karch:2002sh,Ammon:2015wua}.
-Two types of D-branes in this model are considered non-perturbative solitonic objects, characterized by their tension and energy being inversely proportional to the string coupling constant, denoted as $1/g_s$, which is unlike fundamental strings.
-Specifically, D7-branes are separate from D3-branes along a perpendicular direction. $L$ is the distance between the D3 and the D7 branes that sets the mass scale of fluctuations.
+Let us apply these WKB ideas to the D3/D7 model using a bottom-up approach~\cite{Karch:2002sh, Kruczenski:2003be, Ammon:2015wua}.
+Two types of D-branes in this model are considered non-perturbative solitonic objects, characterized by their tension and energy being inversely proportional to the string coupling constant, denoted as $1/g_s$, unlike fundamental strings

+The D3/D7 brane intersection is defined as a stack of $N_c$ coincident D3-branes, embedded into the world volume of $N_f$ D7-branes \cite{Kirsch:2005uy}.
+These D7-branes are embedded such that they share the four spacetime directions with the D3-branes and extend along four of the six transverse directions, specifically directions $4$, $5$, $6$, $7$, as shown in Table \ref{tab:zero}.

-Flavor information is obtained by intersecting $N_c$ D3 branes with $N_f$ D7 branes in Minkowski space.
-In the appropriate decoupling limit and requiring $g_s\, N_c\gg1$, the stack of D3-branes can be replaced with the AdS$_5\times$S$_5$ geometry with the AdS throat radius $R^2=\sqrt{4\,\pi\ g_s \ N_c}\alpha'$ .
+In the appropriate decoupling limit and requiring $g_s\, N_c\gg1$, the stack of D3-branes can be replaced with the AdS$_5\times$S$_5$ geometry with the AdS throat radius $R^2=\sqrt{4\,\pi\ g_s \ N_c}\alpha'$.
 If, in addition, condition $N_c\gg N_f$ is imposed, it is possible to neglect the backreaction of D7-branes, which implies that in the gravity description, they appear as $N_f$ D7-brane probes.
-This process implies breaking the original $\mathcal{N}=4$ supersymmetry into a $\mathcal{N}=2$ one, allowing one to include dynamical quark fields analogous to QCD.
+This process entails breaking the original $\mathcal{N}=4$ supersymmetry down to $\mathcal{N}=2$, allowing the inclusion of dynamical quark fields analogous to those in QCD.
 Recall that quark fields transform in the fundamental representation of the gauge group, while $\mathcal{N}=4$ theory only contains fields in the adjoint representation.
+When D3 and D7 overlap, the quarks become a massless state.
+Specifically, the D7-branes are separated from the D3-branes along a perpendicular direction. $L$ is the distance between the D3 and D7 branes that sets the mass scale of the light state (quark fields).
 Thus, the $\mathcal{N}=2$ theory acquires a spectrum of mesons.
+See Refs. \cite{Kruczenski:2003be,Erdmenger:2007cm} for further details.

 Geometrically speaking, the mesons in this model arise as fluctuations of the associated DBI action.
 These D7-brane plane wave fluctuations form a set of massive gauge supermultiplets of the $\mathcal{N}=2$ theory.
-We can identify with mesons the modes with conformal dimension $\Delta=l+3$.
-For these modes, the mass spectrum has the structure:
+We can identify the modes with mesons as those with conformal dimension $\Delta=l+3$.
+For these modes, the mass spectrum has the following structure:

-The mass spectrum is entirely dominated by the large $z$ terms in the potential.
+The mass spectrum is dominated entirely by the large-$z$ terms in the potential.
 Thus, from WKB, we can infer the bottom-up counterpart of this D3/D7 spectrum.
 Applying the WKB integral, we have:

 where we have defined the energy scale $a=4\,L^2/R^4$ that sets the meson masses.

 Inverting the equation above, we obtain the large $z$ part of the bottom-up potential as